 Who Is Prone To Vitamin B12 Deficiency?

-The Mayo Clinic advises that older men with digestive tract conditions and vegans on a plant-based diet may suffer from vitamin B12 deficiency (13).
-For example, a National Institute of Health review shows that people with Crohn’s and Celiac Disease can’t absorb it (21).
+The Mayo Clinic advises that older adults, people with digestive tract conditions, and vegans on a plant-based diet may suffer from vitamin B12 deficiency (13).
+For example, a National Institute of Health review shows that people with Crohn’s and Celiac Disease can’t absorb it well (21).

 Vitamin B12 Deficiency Symptoms